People ask me, “What’s your memoir about—and why should I read it?”

 Above: The Green Van, hand painted to blend in for illegal camping purposes.

-Above: Growing up spending most days at Tintagel House, with the adjoining Merlin Theatre in the same grounds, was a true blessing!
+Above: Growing up at Tintagel House, with the enchanting Merlin Theatre just next door on the same grounds, was a true blessing.
+It felt like living inside a storybook—where every day held a hint of magic, creativity, and the unexpected.

 Chapter Three.
 The Trigger Moment